These devotions follow the basic structure of the Daily Office of the Church and are particularly appropriate for families with young children.

 Blessed Savior, at this hour you hung upon the Cross, stretching out your loving arms: Grant that all the peoples of the earth may look to you and be saved; for your tender mercies’ sake.
 Amen.

-Thursday after the Twenty-first Sunday after Pentecost, or the Twentieth Sunday after Trinity (Proper 25)
+Thursday after the Twenty-second Sunday after Pentecost, or the Twenty-first Sunday after Trinity (Proper 26)

 Almighty Savior, who at mid-day called your servant Saint Paul to be an apostle to the Gentiles: We pray you to illumine the world with the radiance of your glory, that all nations may come and worship you; for you live and reign with the Father and the Holy Spirit, one God, for ever and ever.
 Amen.